 Sudden onset of loss of sense of smell or taste

 Patients with sudden onset of runny nose/blocked nose, muscle pain, joint pain, diarrhoea, nausea, vomiting or loss of appetite can be tested for COVID-19 in the absence of fever or respiratory symptoms if no alternative cause for these symptoms is apparent, at the discretion of the treating clinician.

 Testing of asymptomatic individuals is not generally recommended.
-However, ACT Health requires that individuals in quarantine undergo “exit testing” on day 10-12 of their quarantine period, even if asymptomatic.
-In addition, some individuals may be asked by ACT Health (or another public health authority such as NSW Health) to be tested upon entering quarantine.
+However, it is ACT Health policy that individuals in quarantine undergo “exit testing” on day 10-12 of their quarantine period, even if asymptomatic.
+In addition, some individuals may be asked by ACT Health (or another public health authority such as NSW Health) to be tested upon entry to quarantine.

 Geographical areas of risk (as of 12 May 2021)

 Current geographical areas of risk for COVID-19 transmission are:

 Any overseas country (including New Zealand)